-The 2017 forecast of natural coho production for these independent streams is 6,460 age-3 ocean recruits.
-The hatchery forecast is 163 age-3 ocean recruits, and none of the smolts released were marked with an adipose fin clip.
+The 2018 forecast of natural coho production for these independent streams is 4,144 age-3 ocean recruits, compared to the 2017 preseason forecast of 6,460.
+The 2018 hatchery forecast is unavailable at the time of printing.
+The 2017 hatchery preseason forecast was 163 age-3 ocean recruits, none of the smolts released were marked with an adipose fin clip.